 This is mainly because school funding is so local.
-The federal government chips in about 8 to 9 percent of school budgets nationally, but much of this is through programs such as Head Start and free and reduced lunch programs.
+The federal government chips in about 8 to 9 percent of school budgets nationally, but much of this is through programs such as Head Start and free and reduced-price lunch programs.
 States and local governments split the rest, though the method varies depending on the state.

 Nationally, high-poverty districts spend 15.6 percent less per student than low-poverty districts do, according to U.S. Department of Education.
 Lower spending can irreparably damage a child’s future, especially for kids from poor families.
-A 20 percent increase in per-pupil spending a year for poor children can lead to an additional year of completed education, 25 percent higher earnings, and a 20-percentage point reduction in the incidence of poverty in adulthood, according to a paper from the National Bureau of Economic Research.
+A 20 percent increase in per-pupil spending a year for poor children can lead to an additional year of completed education, 25 percent higher earnings, and a 20-percentage-point reduction in the incidence of poverty in adulthood, according to a paper from the National Bureau of Economic Research.

 Violet Jimenez Sims, a Connecticut teacher, saw the differences between rich and poor school districts firsthand.
 Sims, who was raised in New Britain, one of the poorer areas of the state, taught there until the district shut down its bilingual education programs, at which point she got a job in Manchester, a more affluent suburb.
 In Manchester, students had individual Chromebook laptops, and Sims had up-to-date equipment, like projectors and digital whiteboards.
 In New Britain, students didn’t get individual computers, and there weren’t the guidance counselors or teacher’s helpers that there were in Manchester.

 “I noticed huge differences, and I ended up leaving because of the impact of those things,” she told me.
 “Without money, there’s just a domino effect.”
-Students frequently had substitutes because so many teachers got frustrated and left, they didn’t have as much time to spend on computer projects because they had to share computers, and they were suspended more frequently in the poor district, she said; in the wealthier area, teachers and guidance counselors would have time to work with misbehaving students rather than expelling them right away.
+Students frequently had substitutes because so many teachers got frustrated and left; they didn’t have as much time to spend on computer projects because they had to share computers; and they were suspended more frequently in the poor district, she said.
+In the wealthier area, teachers and guidance counselors would have time to work with misbehaving students rather than expelling them right away.

 Testimony during the CCJEF trial bears out the differences between poor areas like New Britain, Danbury, Bridgeport, and East Hartford, and wealthier areas like New Canaan, Greenwich, and Darien.
-Electives, field trips, arts classes, and gifted and talented programs available in wealthier districts have been cut in poorer ones.
-New Britain, where 80 percent of students qualify for free or reduced lunch, receives half as much funding per special-education student as Darien.
+Electives, field trips, arts classes, and gifted-and-talented programs available in wealthier districts have been cut in poorer ones.
+New Britain, where 80 percent of students qualify for free or reduced-price lunch, receives half as much funding per special-education student as Darien.
 In Bridgeport, where class sizes hover near the contractual maximum of 29, students use 15-to 20-year-old textbooks; in New London, high-school teachers must duct tape windows shut to keep out the wind and snow and station trash cans in the hallways to collect rain.
 Where Greenwich’s elementary school library budget is $12,500 per year (not including staffing), East Hartford’s is zero.

-The crux of the state’s case is that it spends enough on education, and that Connecticut has one of the country’s best public school systems.
+The crux of the state’s case is that it spends enough on education, and that Connecticut has one of the country’s best public-school systems.
 The Educational Cost Sharing formula gets tinkered with by the legislature, the state says, and Connecticut still spends more on poor districts than many regions of the country.
 It says that what CCJEF is asking is essentially $2 billion more in taxpayer funding to make schools equitable—a sum that would be difficult to raise in a cash-strapped state.

-“While we wholeheartedly share the goal of improving educational opportunities and outcomes for all Connecticut children, it is the state's position both that we are fulfilling our constitutional responsibilities and that the decisions on how to advance those goals are best left to the appropriate policymakers: local communities and members of the General Assembly," Jaclyn M. Falkowski, a spokeswoman for Connecticut Attorney General George Jepsen, told me, in an email.
+“While we wholeheartedly share the goal of improving educational opportunities and outcomes for all Connecticut children, it is the state’s position both that we are fulfilling our constitutional responsibilities and that the decisions on how to advance those goals are best left to the appropriate policymakers: local communities and members of the General Assembly,” Jaclyn M. Falkowski, a spokeswoman for Connecticut Attorney General George Jepsen, told me in an email.